pawelniewie/pawelniewiadomski.com/_posts/2016-09-02-friday-link-pack.md

 Using [machine learning](https://github.com/arielf/weight-loss) to manage weight!
 Awesome real life hack.
 I wasn't surprised with results thought.
 I'm an avid [Authority Nutrition](http://authoritynutrition.com) reader and I know how to eat healthy - fats are your friend not the enemy!

 I used to write apps for iOS and Mac so this report got my full attention - [Selling on the App Store VS Building Your Own Theme Park](http://devmate.com/mac-dev-survey).
-Great insight into the market and distrubution channels.
+Great insight into the market and distribution channels.

 [Airbnb: The Growth Story You Didn't Know](https://growthhackers.com/growth-studies/airbnb) - great story on bootstrapping your company.
-Seeling breakfast cereal and other craziness.
+Selling breakfast cereal and other craziness.
 This is pure drive in life!

 Ever wanted to have a database per branch in your Rails projects?
 [Branchinator](https://github.com/pawelniewie/branchinator) helps you with that.